 If you don’t believe this, read the book.
 I have read the book, and several books after that.
 I have researched the counters and the later revelations on the influence of lead in gasoline on violence in society.
 Nothing seen so far disproves the hypothesis that abortion had a noticeable effect in lowering crime rates in the US; and it bears thinking that perhaps freeing women from chattel states throughout the parts of the world where they are still deemed property, and providing them with access to modern healthcare including abortion and contraception might lead to more stable societies in those areas.

-Because reality isn’t fair.
-It makes sex irresistible to the people among us (the young) who are least able to provide for the offspring sex produces.
-The cost of raising a child is astronomical (projected as over $245,000 in 2015) where is the average 16 to 18 year old going to find that kind of money?
+This is true because reality isn’t fair.
+Reality makes sex irresistible to the people among us (the young) who are least able to provide for the offspring sex produces.
+The cost of raising a child is astronomical (projected as over $245,000 in 2015) where would the average 16 to 18 year old find that kind of money?
 Are we, as a society going to foot that bill?
 Anyone?
 Are you ready to ante up the cost of raising all the unwanted children all over the world as a means of stemming the plague of abortion?
 Where will we house the extra millions who need to be housed, feed them, clothe them, etcetera, when the world population already tops 7 billion and the maximum projected supportable population (with current technology) is 10 billion?